brianreumere/gandi-automatic-dns/README.md

 EXAMPLE.COM: The domain name whose active zonefile will be updated
 RECORD-NAMES: A space-separated list of the name(s) of the A or AAAA record(s) to update or create
 ```

-For Gandi's legacy platform, request an API key [here](https://www.gandi.net/admin/apixml/).
-For the new LiveDNS platform, generate an API key by logging into the [account admin panel](https://account.gandi.net/) and clicking on Security.

 Function syntax
 ============